AI-Guru/music-generation-research/README.md

 ### What is new in this version?

-Papers:
+Papers: -

-- Theme Transformer: Symbolic Music Generation with Theme-Conditioned Transformer
-- Jukebox: A Generative Model for Music
-- Learning a Latent Space of Multitrack Measures
-- BachProp: Learning to Compose Music in Multiple Styles

 Datasets:

-- DadaGP
+- MetaMIDI Dataset
 - js-fakes-4bars
+- GiantMIDI-Piano

 ## Music Modeling Timeline.